neow3j/neow3j-docs/docs/neo-n3/tutorials_and_examples/meme_governance_dapp.md

 > - **MemeContract:** _8cdad4b33692fb3e4d16d8ae0ec4e5f5324c702a_
 > - **MemeGovernance:** _44588563c5a96a9d92c5b698e796c2eea7c99f0a_

 The `MemeGovernance` has a built-in voting mechanism, so that every change on the `MemeContract` has to pass a vote.
+Users can vote in favor or against a proposal.
+For a proposal to be accepted, the following criteria must be met:
+- the voting time frame needs to be over (see [getVotingTime](#getVotingTime)).
+- the proposal needs a minimum of votes in favor (see [getMinVotesInFavor](#getMinVotesInFavor)).
+- the proposal needs to have more votes in favor than against.

+When a proposal passes its vote, it can be executed (see [execute](#execute)) and thus persisted on the ´MemeContract´.

 ### Specification MemeGovernance